Status: Bill 1 came into force June 17, 2020

 - an individual or corporation to aid, counsel or direct the commission of an offence

-- introduce penalties similar to the Trespass to Premises Act and the Petty Trespass Act:
+- introduces penalties similar to the Trespass to Premises Act and the Petty Trespass Act:

 - up to $10,000 for a first offence